SteveBarnett/Remixing/_thinking/zen/kensho-heart-of-zen.md

 ### The True Mind in Confusion

-- The true mind is basically the same in sages and ordinary people, but ordinary people perceive things in an arbitrary, subjective way, losing the inherently pure essence
+- The true mind is basically the same in sages and ordinary people, but ordinary people perceive things in an arbitrary, subjective way, losing the inherently pure essence.
 - It is there, but is simply not perceived.
 - The true mind is unstained by worldly troubles, just as a white jade will not change color when tossed into mud.